Skip to Main Content

 Prompt: Presentation of Formal Analysis (10%)

-Prepare a 10-minute PowerPoint (or equivalent) presentation based on your written analysis to share with the class (10% of the overall grade).
+Prepare a 10-minute presentation based on your written analysis to share with the class (10% of the overall grade).
+A brief PPT (or equivalent) is appropriate, but simply pulling up a high-resolution image from ARTstor or one of the museum websites listed on this libguide also works.
+It is up to you.
+Be creative!

 • Students will give their presentations on May 1 (Week 14) and May 8 (Week 15).